ryanmoran/explorations/0002-tilt/README.md

    This helped mostly on the initial building of the container, not so much on subsequent rebuilds.

-1. We can specify which buildpack we want to use so that we are spending wasteful time detecting.
-You can do this without pulling down a new buildapck image by just referring to the buildpack by its ID and version
+1. We can specify which buildpack we want to use so that we aren't wasting time detecting.
+You can do this without pulling down a new buildpack image by just referring to the buildpack by its ID and version number:
-   number:

    ```
    pack build image-name:tilt-build-pack-caching \